ppcracker/Signal-Strength-Mapping/README.md

 2. Open in Android Studio.
 3. Set up Firebase and add your `google-services.json` file.
 4. Build and run on a real device.

+## License

+This project is licensed under the [MIT License](LICENSE).

+MIT License

+Copyright (c) 2025 [Deepika Yadav]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction...

+[Full MIT License text here: https://opensource.org/licenses/MIT]